paritytech/polkadot-hub-app/documentation/pages/modules/room-reservation.md

 # Room reservation module

 This module takes care of booking rooms.
 You can either book any available room for the time you need, or you can book a specific room depending on its availability.
+It also includes a special tablet-mode for on-wall devices.

 ## Manifest.json